-Silvana Caldera joined the ACLU of Florida in May 2020 as the Immigrants’ Rights Policy Strategist.
+Silvana Caldera joined the ACLU of Florida in May 2020 as the Immigrants’ Rights Policy Strategist, and was promoted in April 2023 to Senior Policy Strategist.

 Prior to joining the ACLU, she resided in Washington, D.C. doing intergovernmental affairs on behalf of units of local governments across the country.
 Her portfolio included a large focus on immigration policy, which included helping cities navigate federal, State, and local immigration laws in support of immigrants’ rights and inclusive communities.
 She has experience lobbying the Administration, Congress, elected officials at all levels of government, and collaborating with national and local organizations on immigration and other public policies that impact vulnerable populations.